BTEC Foundation Diploma Art and Design

 Students must pass each stage of the course before they can go onto the next.
 Final grades are awarded on the work produced during the summer term and presented in the exhibition.

-The Foundation Diploma is recognised as the best route to a degree in art and design after completing a levels.
+The Foundation Diploma is recognised as the best route to a degree in art and design after completing A levels.
 This course is primarily a springboard to universities throughout the country, preparing students to make the most of higher education.
 Advising them on the most appropriate specialist course.
 Alton’s Foundation diploma course has an excellent record of students gaining places in the most competitive degree courses.

 NB The majority of Art and design degree courses specify that students should complete a Foundation diploma as an entry requirement.

-Equivalent to 3 ‘A’ Level and carries a maximum of 260 UCAS points.
+Carries a maximum of 112 UCAS points.

 1. Application submitted by the end of October beginning of November (Continuing to accept applications until June/July if place are available.